avraham-bernstein/avraham-bernstein.github.io/index.html.md

 ## Articles & Blog: TBD

-### 1. Torah & Yisrael: Political Correctness "Trigger Warning"
+### 1. Torah & Yisrael: Politically Correct "Trigger Warning"

 <details markdown="1"><summary>1) My _Aliyah_, i.e. immigration to _Eretz Yisrael_ (English: the Land of Israel)</summary>
 * I came on _Aliyah_ in 1983 from the US.
 I came with my wife and my two oldest then infant children.
 I had a university degree, a few years experience in hi-tech, and enough money to make a down payment on an apartment.
 I understood if I were to wait even a few years, and took out a mortgage on a home, then it was unlikely that I would ever leave the _Golden Medina_.